Latest News

 He said, "I respect them for being competitors."
 "They are welcome to join us."
 Volkswagen wants to export more cars made in China overseas to counter the competition from China.

-A GM spokesperson referred to comments made by CEO Mary Barra in October, that the company aims "to compete with Chinese competitors" "with the right technologies at the right costs."
+A GM spokesperson referred to comments made by CEO Mary Barra in October, that the company aims "to compete with Chinese competitors" with the "right technology at the right price."

 IDLE FACTORIES FUEL SURGE